 Many organizations choose to maintain their own social media accounts on Instagram, Twitter, Facebook, Snapchat, and others.
 It is important to remember that these social media accounts, while not maintained by the University, are still reflective of Worcester State.
 Make sure to include your social media accounts on your Club Registration form.
 If you are choosing to no longer use an account, please make sure to delete it completely.
-Make sure to document your login information somewhere members will be able to access it in future years.
+All club social media accounts must be connected to the organization's worcester.edu email account.